rohitjha/ProjectEuler/README.md

 Efficient programming solutions to Project Euler (https://projecteuler.net/) problems.

-Programming languages in which solutions are provided: Assembly, C, Haskell, Java and Python.
+Programming languages in which solutions are provided: C, Haskell, Java and Python.
 More languages may be added later.